A-Adibfar/PrecipNet/README.md

 # Precipitation Prediction Transformer

-A transformer-based deep learning model to predict precipitation using meteorological data.
+PrecipNet is a transformer-based deep learning model to predict precipitation using meteorological data.

 ## Project Structure
 - `main.py` — Run this file to train and evaluate the model.